JordiPolo/minos/README.md

 # Usage

-If you are using Rails, simply run:
+If you are using Rails, simply run in your project path:
 ```
 minos --run_server
 ```